hashicorp/terraform/.github/CONTRIBUTING.md

 #### Maintainers

-Maintainers are key contributors to our Open Source project.
+Maintainers are key contributors to our community project.
 They contribute their time and expertise and we ask that the community take extra special care to be mindful of this when interacting with them.

 For code that has a listed maintainer or maintainers in our [CODEOWNERS](https://github.com/hashicorp/terraform/blob/main/CODEOWNERS) file, the Terraform team will highlight them for participation in PRs which relate to the area of code they maintain.
 The expectation is that a maintainer will review the code and work with the PR contributor before the code is merged by the Terraform team.